FahadHosein/Gryffindor/README.md

 ## 18/11/2021
 ### Jared Mohansingh
 * Fixed the bug where creating an account with a username that already exists will break the website
+* Changed dob to DateOfBirth and reset the database.
+Admin account changed